 Chicha de jora: Chicha morada’s feisty fermented sister

 We must mention “the other chicha” here: chicha de jora is the fermented corn beverage loved by Andean and coastal inhabitants and feared by many tourists’ tummies (let’s just say it’s not easy to digest if your gut isn’t used to it).
-This beverage, which usually has about 3% alcohol, has immense cultural significance in Peru, especially in the mountain regions.
+This beverage, which usually has about 3% alcohol (it’s not quite non-alcoholic), has immense cultural significance in Peru, especially in the mountain regions.

 During the time of the Incas and other ancient Peruvian civilizations, chicha de jora was not only used as a drink, but also as an important element in ceremonies and rituals.
 To this day, it’s produced by small artisanal breweries known as chicherías, and very widely consumed, especially by farmers after a hard day’s work out in the fields in the Andean highlands.